dheerajshenoy/templatory.nvim/README.md

 # templatory.nvim
 A neovim plugin for managing and using file templates.

+*NOTE*: Please do not lazy load this plugin.

 ## Demo

 **NOTE**: I am not using the auto insertion option of the plugin during the demo, and hence I use the `Templatory inject` command to insert it manually.